7 rooftop bars to view the total solar eclipse

+(CNN) — For complete coverage of the Eclipse of the Century go to cnn.com/eclipse.
+Watch live, in virtual reality, as the eclipse moves coast to coast on August 21.

-(CNN) — The Rooftop Bar at Vendue in Charleston, South Carolina, is a charming spot with views of the ocean and a breeze to match.
+The Rooftop Bar at Vendue in Charleston, South Carolina, is a charming spot with views of the ocean and a breeze to match.

 In the evening, it normally fills with laughter and pastels.
 But in the mornings, it's fairly quiet.